reflectometry/refl1d/doc/getting_started/install.rst

 	python setup.py install
 	python test.py

-This should install the reflfit file somewhere on your path.
+This should install the refl1d file somewhere on your path.

 To run the program use::

-	reflfit	-h
+	refl1d -h

 OS/X
 ----